Connect Through Therapy

 - Many couples do stay together.
 This is probably the question that I get asked most often by new clients who are seeing me for infidelity—how often do people stay together after something like this?
 I can honestly tell you that the vast majority–about 80%–of couples who come in for infidelity counseling, and stay committed to the process, stay together.

-Contact Lindsey Hoskins & Associates for Couples Counseling Great Falls VA can trust.
+Contact Lindsey Hoskins & Associates for Couples Counseling Great Falls MD can trust.